junxit/us-congress-bills-115/metadata.md

 - 2018-01-30 — Placed on the Union Calendar, Calendar No. 403.
 - 2018-01-30 — Reported by the Committee on Judiciary.
 H. Rept.
 115-539.
 - 2018-01-30 — Reported by the Committee on Judiciary.
 H. Rept.
 115-539.
+- 2018-02-13 — Rules Committee Resolution H. Res.
+736 Reported to House.
+Provides for consideration of H.R.
+620 and H.R.
+3978 under structured rules and H.R.
+3299 under a closed rule.
+Each bill shall be debatable for one hour.
+The resolution provides for proceedings during the period of February 16, 2018 through February 23, 2018.
+- 2018-02-15 — Amendment (A001) offered by Mr. Denham. (consideration: CR H1192-1194; text: CR H1193)
+- 2018-02-15 — Amendment (A002) offered by Mr. Langevin. (consideration: CR H1194-1195, H1198-1199; text: CR H1194)
+- 2018-02-15 — Amendment (A003) offered by Mr. Foster. (consideration: CR H1195; text: CR H1195)
+- 2018-02-15 — Amendment (A004) offered by Ms. Speier. (consideration: CR H1195-1196; text: CR H1195)
+- 2018-02-15 — Amendment (A005) offered by Mr. Bera. (consideration: CR H1196-1197; text: CR H1196)
+- 2018-02-15 — Amendment (A006) offered by Mr. Poe (TX). (consideration: CR H1197-1198; text: CR H1197)
+- 2018-02-15 — Amendment agreed to Committee of the Whole
+- 2018-02-15 — Amendment agreed to Committee of the Whole
+- 2018-02-15 — Amendment agreed to Committee of the Whole
+- 2018-02-15 — Amendment agreed to Committee of the Whole
+- 2018-02-15 — Amendment failed in Committee of the Whole
+- 2018-02-15 — Amendment failed in Committee of the Whole
+- 2018-02-15 — Committee of the Whole House on the state of the Union rises leaving H.R.
+620 as unfinished business.
+- 2018-02-15 — Committee of the Whole House on the state of the Union rises leaving H.R.
+620 as unfinished business.
+- 2018-02-15 — Considered as unfinished business. (consideration: CR H1192-1198)
+- 2018-02-15 — Considered as unfinished business. (consideration: CR H1198-1200)
+- 2018-02-15 — Considered under the provisions of rule H. Res.
+736. (consideration: CR H1183-1192)
+- 2018-02-15 — DEBATE - Pursuant to the provisions of H.Res.
+736, the Committee of the Whole proceeded with 10 minutes of debate on the Bera Part A amendment No. 5.
+- 2018-02-15 — DEBATE - Pursuant to the provisions of H.Res.
+736, the Committee of the Whole proceeded with 10 minutes of debate on the Denham Part A amendment No. 1.
+- 2018-02-15 — DEBATE - Pursuant to the provisions of H.Res.
+736, the Committee of the Whole proceeded with 10 minutes of debate on the Foster Part A amendment No. 3.
+- 2018-02-15 — DEBATE - Pursuant to the provisions of H.Res.
+736, the Committee of the Whole proceeded with 10 minutes of debate on the Langevin Part A amendment No. 2.
+- 2018-02-15 — DEBATE - Pursuant to the provisions of H.Res.
+736, the Committee of the Whole proceeded with 10 minutes of debate on the Poe(TX) Part A amendment No. 6.
+- 2018-02-15 — DEBATE - Pursuant to the provisions of H.Res.
+736, the Committee of the Whole proceeded with 10 minutes of debate on the Speier Part A amendment No. 4.
+- 2018-02-15 — GENERAL DEBATE - The Committee of the Whole proceeded with one hour of general debate on H.R.
+620.
+- 2018-02-15 — House amendment agreed to: On agreeing to the Bera amendment (A005) Agreed to by voice vote.
+- 2018-02-15 — House amendment agreed to: On agreeing to the Denham amendment (A001) Agreed to by voice vote.
+- 2018-02-15 — House amendment agreed to: On agreeing to the Poe (TX) amendment (A006) Agreed to by voice vote.
+- 2018-02-15 — House amendment agreed to: On agreeing to the Speier amendment (A004) Agreed to by voice vote.
+- 2018-02-15 — House amendment not agreed to: On agreeing to the Foster amendment (A003) Failed by voice vote.
+- 2018-02-15 — House amendment not agreed to: On agreeing to the Langevin amendment Failed by recorded vote: 188 - 226 (Roll no. 79).
+- 2018-02-15 — House amendment offered
+- 2018-02-15 — House amendment offered
+- 2018-02-15 — House amendment offered
+- 2018-02-15 — House amendment offered
+- 2018-02-15 — House amendment offered
+- 2018-02-15 — House amendment offered
+- 2018-02-15 — House amendment offered/reported by: Amendment (A001) offered by Mr. Denham.(consideration: CR H1192-1194; text: CR H1193)
+- 2018-02-15 — House amendment offered/reported by: Amendment (A002) offered by Mr. Langevin.(consideration: CR H1194-1195, H1198-1199; text: CR H1194)
+- 2018-02-15 — House amendment offered/reported by: Amendment (A003) offered by Mr. Foster.(consideration: CR H1195; text: CR H1195)
+- 2018-02-15 — House amendment offered/reported by: Amendment (A004) offered by Ms. Speier.(consideration: CR H1195-1196; text: CR H1195)
+- 2018-02-15 — House amendment offered/reported by: Amendment (A005) offered by Mr. Bera.(consideration: CR H1196-1197; text: CR H1196)
+- 2018-02-15 — House amendment offered/reported by: Amendment (A006) offered by Mr. Poe (TX).(consideration: CR H1197-1198; text: CR H1197)
+- 2018-02-15 — House resolved itself into the Committee of the Whole House on the state of the Union pursuant to H. Res.
+736 and Rule XVIII.
+- 2018-02-15 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-02-15 — Mr. Goodlatte moved that the committee rise.
+- 2018-02-15 — Mr. Poe (TX) moved that the committee rise.
+- 2018-02-15 — On agreeing to the Bera amendment (A005) Agreed to by voice vote.
+- 2018-02-15 — On agreeing to the Denham amendment (A001) Agreed to by voice vote.
+- 2018-02-15 — On agreeing to the Foster amendment (A003) Failed by voice vote.
+- 2018-02-15 — On agreeing to the Langevin amendment Failed by recorded vote: 188 - 226 (Roll no. 79).
+- 2018-02-15 — On agreeing to the Poe (TX) amendment (A006) Agreed to by voice vote.
+- 2018-02-15 — On agreeing to the Speier amendment (A004) Agreed to by voice vote.
+- 2018-02-15 — On motion that the committee rise Agreed to by voice vote.
+- 2018-02-15 — On motion that the committee rise Agreed to by voice vote.
+- 2018-02-15 — On passage Passed by the Yeas and Nays: 225 - 192 (Roll no. 80). (text: CR H1192)
+- 2018-02-15 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Langevin amendment, the Chair put the question on adoption of the amendment and by voice vote announced that the noes had prevailed.
+Mr. Langevin demanded a recorded vote, and the Chair postponed further proceedings on the question of adoption of the amendment until a time to be announced.
+- 2018-02-15 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 225 - 192 (Roll no. 80).(text: CR H1192)
+- 2018-02-15 — Provides for consideration of H.R.
+620 and H.R.
+3978 under structured rules and H.R.
+3299 under a closed rule.
+Each bill shall be debatable for one hour.
+The resolution provides for proceedings during the period of February 16, 2018 through February 23, 2018.
+- 2018-02-15 — Roll call votes on amendments in House
+- 2018-02-15 — The House adopted the amendments en gross as agreed to by the Committee of the Whole House on the state of the Union.
+- 2018-02-15 — The House resolved into Committee of the Whole House on the state of the Union for further consideration.
+- 2018-02-15 — The House resolved into Committee of the Whole House on the state of the Union for further consideration.
+- 2018-02-15 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
+620.
+- 2018-02-15 — The Speaker designated the Honorable Michael K. Simpson to act as Chairman of the Committee.
+- 2018-02-15 — The previous question was ordered pursuant to the rule.
+- 2018-02-15 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question on adoption of an amendment which had been debated earlier and on which further proceedings had been postponed.